department-of-veterans-affairs/va.gov-team/products/disability/526ez/engineering_research/KPI_alerting_with_datadog.md

 ### 4. Spike in Errors

 By leveraging the `rescue` block of the logging wrapper we could track spikes in errors relative to specific 3PI methods.
+This would require updating [This log]([url](https://github.com/department-of-veterans-affairs/vets-api/blob/d6849bc9b097f21a14fe6aaef26093e0ac9200fe/lib/logging/third_party_transaction.rb#L63)https://github.com/department-of-veterans-affairs/vets-api/blob/d6849bc9b097f21a14fe6aaef26093e0ac9200fe/lib/logging/third_party_transaction.rb#L63) to include the method name value as a default log, and then combining the error message with the default logs.

+PR to do this work: